sontt9/ssh-tasks/README.md

 	fi
 done

-exit # this is required to stop the task runner!
+exit 0 # this is required to stop the task runner running multiple times

 ```

-`run bundle-install-all ~/Repositories/` will find all subdirectories containing Gemfiles and run bundle install.
+`run install_all_gems ~/Repositories/` will find all subdirectories containing Gemfiles and run bundle install.

-## Options
+## Runtime options

 | env        |            |
 | ------------- |-------------|